E-learning Course: Introduction to Family-Based Immigration

 Please be sure to register under the correct category and for the correct training.
 All registration changes or cancellations are subject to an administrative charge of $70.00.
 Please note that CLINIC can only issue refunds for an e-learning course until one week prior to the first day of the training.

-Space is limited.
-The deadline for registration is September 6, 2011, or sooner if registration is filled.
+Space is limited to 25 participants.
+The deadline for registration is June 1, 2011, or sooner if registration is filled.
 For registration information contact Chris Ozaki at 415-394-9371 or at email@example.com.

 CLE: CLINIC is authorized by the State Bar of California to provide minimum continuing legal education (MCLE) trainings.
 E-learning participants are eligible to claim 1.5 hours of MCLE credits per webinar for the webinar component of our e-learning immigration law courses.
 If you are an attorney licensed in another state, please check with your state bar to determine whether this training qualifies for MCLE credit.